 Outcome Three - Governance Framework must support senior managers' performance of their roles and responsibilities with a clear and transparent management structure and reporting relationships.

-Financial institutions should articulate the roles and responsibilities of its senior managers and the overall management structure, including any responsibilities within any management committees.
+Financial institutions should articulate the roles and responsibilities of their senior managers and the overall management structure, including any responsibilities within any management committees.
 This is usually defined within a Role Framework and a Job Description, the management structure and how the employee reports, must also be defined.
 Accurate and comprehensive records must be maintained.
-MAS isn't asking for a submission of these, however as part of their supervisory process, the hiring processes may be reviewed to ensure staff in CMF's are well screened as part of their hiring process, and to ensure the manager understands their area of responsibility.
+MAS isn't asking for submission of these, however, as part of their supervisory process, the hiring processes may be reviewed to ensure staff in CMF's are well screened as part of their hiring process, and to ensure the manager understands their area of responsibility.

-As part of this process, the senior manager must acknowledge (attest) to his or her roles, responsibilities and reporting lines.
+As part of this process, the senior manager must acknowledge (attest) his or her roles, responsibilities and reporting lines.
 It is important that this information on the structure, management committees and senior roles is known and shared when there are changes approved by the board/head office.
 In addition, succession plans should also be regularly reviewed including the identification of potential future candidates.

 Furthermore, with regards to Management Committees (which must also be accountable), there must be clear Terms of Reference and reporting lines for these committees.
 Does your organisation have formal Terms of Reference?
 Do you know what are the key issues that should be raised to such committee?

 MyComplianceOffice is often used by our clients for sending out such custom questionnaires to senior managers on an annual basis.
-Attaching any relevant documentation on their Roles & Responsibilities, and referencing the mangers Authorisations, Continuous Education and Licenses.
+Attaching any relevant documentation on their Roles & Responsibilities, and referencing the managers' Authorisations, Continuous Education and Licenses.
 For more information on this, please see our Authorisations, registrations and Licenses Module.